tete-chercheuse/easy-locator/README.md

-# easyLocator V2.0
+# Easy Locator

-EasyLocator is a jquery plugin to load locations with Google Maps in any website using a google spreadsheet or an array of objects.
+Easy Locator is a jquery plugin to load locations with Google Maps in any website using a google spreadsheet or an array of objects.

-Dependencies :  ,
+Dependencies :

 1. [markerclusterer](https://github.com/googlemaps/js-marker-clusterer)
 2. [Jquery](https://jquery.com/)
 3. [lodash](https://lodash.com/) (Only if you want use templates)

-Add easyLocator in your web
+Add easy-locator in your web

-    <script src="easyLocator.js"></script>
+    <script src="easy-locator.js"></script>

 How to use it.
 --------------